-2.1 Based on the current employment data as at 31 October 2021, and taking into account any incremental progression due on 1st April 2022 and the anticipated pay award for 2021/22 of 2.75% on SCP1 and 1.75% on SCP2 and above, there will be 23 employees who fall below the real living wage rate of £9.90 per hour.

-In addition to these there are 10 higher-level apprentices within scope paid an hourly rate below the real living wage.

-- 2.2 In addition to the above (again taking into account the anticipated pay award for 2021/22 of 2.75% on SCP1 and 1.75% on SCP2 and above), the Council also has approximately 121 people that work on a 'casual' basis at rates in the pay structure less than £9.90 per hour, which are eligible for the real living wage allowance adopted by the Council. - 2.3 Schools have the delegated power to decide where to appoint employees on the pay scale and could therefore choose not to apply the Living Wage (even if the council has decided to implement it). - 2.4 Foundation, Voluntary Aided Schools and Academies are separate employers so are outside of any decisions the Council may take regarding pay.
+- 2.1 Based on the current employment data as at 31 October 2022, and taking into account any incremental progression due on 1st April 2023, there will be 28 employees who fall below the real living wage rate of £10.90 per hour. - In addition to these there are 10 higher-level apprentices within scope paid an hourly rate below the real living wage. - 2.2 In addition to the above, the council also has approximately 211 people that work on a 'casual' basis at rates in the pay structure less than £10.90 per hour, which are eligible for the real living wage allowance adopted by the council. - 2.3 Schools have the delegated power to decide where to appoint employees on the pay scale and could therefore choose not to apply the Living Wage (even if the council has decided to implement it). - 2.4 Foundation, Voluntary Aided Schools and Academies are separate employers so are outside of any decisions the council may take regarding pay.